In this article, you’ll learn exactly how to sign a contract online—without any hassle.

 The validity of the digital signature depends on its ability to tie it to the person signing, not its uniqueness.
 As long as you’re using an e-signing platform line on Signaturely that keeps track of the IP that was used by the signee to sign a document, the signee can use any signature they’d like.

 Digital signatures can be removed like any other form field.
 If the document hasn’t been fully signed, you can look for a “Cancel” option.
 All e-signing platforms must have a “Cancel” option to legally bind.

 If you want to remove a digital signature from a document that has already been signed and locked, you’ll need to contact the document’s creator.
 They’ll be able to remove the signature and even void the document as needed.

 You can verify electronic signatures by signing with a digital certificate and verifying the identity of the signee.
 That’s why Signaturely saves all digital imprints made by any interactions you and any signers have with the document.
 With them, documents are easily validated, tracked, and recovered— even if you don’t save them.

 These digital records have been valid for years and hold up in court.
 They record the IP addresses of all signers, which validates and links them to their online signature.

 Online signatures are the best ways to sign your contracts and documents online.
-They save you time and money, and they can be used by anyone in the world with an internet connection.
+They save you time and money and can be used by anyone in the world with an internet connection.

-All you need to get started signing contracts online are an online signature and a platform that will ensure your eSignatures are valid and legally binding.
+All you need to get started signing contracts online are an online signature and a platform to ensure your eSignatures are valid and legally binding.